 - Purpose: focus on another type of counseling you practice

 - Keywords: marriage counseling, Imago Relationship Therapy (IRT) (for example)

 - Purpose: briefly discuss topics that are top of mind for your clients

 - Keywords: What happens in family therapy (plus other questions)

 In each of these examples, your target keyword phrase matches a query that lots of people have searched for.
 By using their keyword phrase and creating content around that phrase, you’ll be more likely to win over new visitors.

 By the way, vary your keywords.
 You don’t have to keep repeating the same keyword phrase over and over again throughout your page.
 In fact, please don’t do that.
 It doesn’t sound natural, it’s spam.
 Instead, use synonyms and secondary keyword phrases (the ones you set aside in favor of the stronger keyword).
 By working them into the content you’ll help the reader truly understand the topic.

 Varying your keywords also gives you opportunities to reach more types of people.
-While some prospective clients may search for “family therapist in Washington DC,” others will look for “family counseling near me” You can reach both with the same page or blog post.
+While some prospective clients may search for “family therapist in Washington DC,” others will look for “family counseling near me.”
+You can reach both with the same page.

 But do you know where to place your keywords?
 Let’s tackle that now.